-96 Payment of deferred winnings
+67 Payment of deferred winnings

-Where the corporate society is satisfied that any payment in respect of any unpaid winnings should now be made, the corporate society must make the payment.
+Where the corporate society is satisfied that a payment in respect of any unpaid winnings should now be made, the corporate society must make the payment.

-97 Refunds received
+68 Refunds received

-Where a person is ordered by any court or tribunal to refund any money won in the course of class 4 gambling, or to pay or repay any money relating to gaming machine proceeds, the corporate society must -
+Where a person is ordered by a court or tribunal to refund money won in the course of class 4 gambling, pay or repay money relating to gaming machine proceeds, the corporate society must -

-(a) record the details of such an order; and
+(a) record the details of such an order;

-(b) upon receipt of any sum ordered to be refunded, paid or repaid, record the receipt of any such money and treat it as if it were net proceeds of class 4 gambling.
+(b) upon receipt of any sum ordered to be refunded, paid or repaid, record the receipt of such money and treat it as if it were net proceeds of class 4 gambling.

 Reporting requirements